ironsheep/P2-vscode-extensions/README.md

 Jay B. Harlow for contributing the initial elastic tabs feature.

+George (GitHub [DrMerfy](https://github.com/DrMerfy)) for the latest [VSCode-Overtype](https://marketplace.visualstudio.com/items?itemName=DrMerfy.overtype) extension which provided the foundation to which we could add the Align mode.

 ## License

 Copyright © 2022 Iron Sheep Productions, LLC.
 All rights reserved.<br />